AdolfotULS/RefImporter/README.md

 # RefImporter

 RefImporter is a Windows Forms application developed in C# (.NET Framework).
-Its main purpose appears to be providing a graphical user interface for importing references, though the exact feature set should be clarified by the project owner or further code analysis.
+It provides a graphical user interface for importing DLL references into a C# project file (.csproj), streamlining the process for developers working with multiple dependencies.

 ## Features

 - Windows Forms-based GUI (`ImporterGUI`)
-- Main entry point launches the graphical interface
-- Assembly information and versioning included
+- Select a `.csproj` file and a folder containing `.dll` files
+- Automatically adds missing DLL references to the project file
+- Ensures only valid .NET assemblies are referenced
+- Displays messages for success, warnings, or errors

 ## Getting Started

 ### Prerequisites

-- .NET Framework (compatible with Windows Forms)
+- .NET Framework (suitable for Windows Forms applications)
-- Visual Studio or compatible IDE
+- Visual Studio or a compatible IDE

 ### Installation